Fuzzbox999/linux-dotfiles/.config/ranger/README.txt

 To generate the Gtk theme, I use wpg, which has to be installed too...
 To use this theme after its creation, I use the flatcolor Gtk theme with the Flattrcolor icon theme.

-A custom script modifies $HOME/.config/wpg/wpg.conf, so wpg knows which backend to use, and if it has to be dark or light theme.
+A custom script wal_wpgtk (in .local/bin) modifies $HOME/.config/wpg/wpg.conf, so wpg knows which backend to use, and if it has to be dark or light theme.

 #!/bin/sh
 sed -i"" \